“Good Night” in Japanese: 25 Words and Phrases for All You Night Owls

 This is quite a decisive way of saying you are going to bed, and can be used in formal or casual situations. “もう” here is optional, but implies you think it’s a bit early, or simply softens the sentence instead of suddenly declaring your need for bed.

 All of the five expressions above are variations of “good night,” and which one to use depends on the situation.
-To really understand each expression, one resource is FluentU, which teaches you Japanese in context through authentic native videos, like TV show clips and vlogs.
-You can look up video and sentence examples for each expression, save them as flashcards with audio and pick up more new phrases.
+To really understand each expression, one resource is FluentU, which teaches you Japanese in context through native Japanese videos.

 Other Nighttime Vocabulary